Gregory D. Squires

 E-mail — email@example.com

 Gregory D. Squires is a Professor of Sociology and Public Policy and Public Administration at George Washington University.
-Currently he is a member of the Board of Directors of the Woodstock Institute, the Advisory Board of the John Marshall Law School Fair Housing Legal Support Center in Chicago, Illinois and the Social Science Advisory Board of the Poverty & Race Research Action Council in Washington, DC.
+Currently he is a member of the Advisory Board of the John Marshall Law School Fair Housing Legal Support Center in Chicago, Illinois, the Social Science Advisory Board of the Poverty & Race Research Action Council in Washington, DC and the DC Advisory Committee to the U.S. Commission on Civil Rights.
 He has served as a consultant and expert witness for fair housing groups and civil rights organizations around the country including HUD, the National Fair Housing Alliance, the National Community Reinvestment Coalition, and many others.
 He also served a three-year term as a member of the Consumer Advisory Council of the Federal Reserve Board.
+In 2012 he was elected Chair of the Governing Board of the Urban Affairs Association.
 He has written for several academic journals and general interest publications including Social Problems, Social Science Quarterly, Urban Affairs Review, Journal of Urban Affairs, The Nation, The American Prospect, New York Times, and Washington Post.
 Prior to joining the faculty at George Washington he taught at the University of Wisconsin-Milwaukee and served as a research analyst for the U.S. Commission on Civil Rights.
+Recent awards include the Lester F. Ward Distinguished Contribution to Applied and Clinical Sociology Award from the Association of Applied and Clinical Sociology (2013), the Robert and Helen Lynd Lifetime Achievement Award from the Community and Urban Sociology Section of the American Sociological Association (2011), the Joseph B. Gittler Award for Significant Scholarly Achievement in Contributing to the Ethical Resolution of Social Problems from the Society for the Study of Social Problems (2009), and the Stuart A. Rice Award for Career Achievement from District of Columbia Sociological Society (2007).

 Read Professor Squires' CV here.

-Forthcoming.
-Marcus Raskin and Gregory D. Squires (ed) Warfare Welfare: The Not So Hidden Costs of America's Permanent War Economy.
+2012.
+Marcus Raskin and Gregory D. Squires (ed).
+Warfare Welfare: The Not So Hidden Costs of America's Permanent War Economy.
 Herndon, VA: Potomac Book.

 2010.
 Hartman, Chester and Gregory D. Squires (eds).
 The Integration Debate: Competing Futures for American Cities.
 New York: Routledge.